tanayrs/CartNPendulum/README.md

 This repository contains the software and configuration for a physical cart-pendulum (Segway) system that uses reinforcement learning techniques for balance control.
 The project integrates hardware components with RL algorithms to achieve stable operation.

 Please refer to final_report.pdf for Abstract, Related Work, Problem Statement, RL Formulation, Methodology and Results.
-All multimedia can be found embedded within the multimedia/ folder.
+All multimedia can be found embedded in the presentation which can be found here: https://www.canva.com/design/DAGmHjjTKhY/rtqvqPNGjQWqAYjptzXznw/edit?utm_content=DAGmHjjTKhY&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton.

 ## Repository Structure

 - **hardware/** - Hardware interface and control components